gozeloglu/cache/README.md

 Used** and it is one of the famous cache replacement algorithm.
 It replaces newly added data with the least recently used one.

+* Written in Vanilla Go, with no dependencies.
+* Safe for concurrent use.
+* Supports any data type for values.

 ### Installation

 You can install like this: